NIH-NEI/IAN/README.md

 ```
-# Load the IAN package
+# Load the IAN package and enrichR library
 library(IAN)
+library(enrichR)

 # Define the path to your Google Gemini API key file
 api_key_file <- "path/to/your/api_key.txt"